 You have hugely untapped resources inside of you, and all around you.
 That's why we're here.

-The goal of these Masters and Millionaires Shortcuts, the goal of The Great Shortcuts Pathway,
+The goal of these Masters and Millionaires Shortcuts, the goal of The Great Secrets Shortcuts,

 is no more complicated than you tapping just a bit more into the resources at your immediate disposal;